emeth-/invasion-of-meridell/README.md

 Save Meridell from invading Darigan troops!
 This is a turn-based strategy game that used to exist on Neopets until 2011, when it was removed due to it being exploited.
 Despite incessant pleas, it's never come back - so after a decade of waiting, here it is rebooted by fans.

-This repo attempts to clone the game exactly as it exactly right before being shut down.
+This repo attempts to clone the game exactly as it was right before being shut down.

 [Play here!](https://emeth-.github.io/invasion-of-meridell/) (short url: tinyurl.com/iomgame)